QGavillet/MSE-MLOps-distillation/README.md

 dvc repro
 ```

 3. Push to the gc storage.
-For this you need to have the gcloud credentials set up.
 ```bash
 dvc push
 ```